 Large or dangerous spills that impact significant areas or important resources or that last a long time may require RRT support to the FOSC.
-Some examples of RRT support to the FOSC include:
+Some examples of RRT to support the FOSC include:

-- Broker of information to the larger political, media, and technical communities that we call stakeholders; - Filter of information or demands from the political and industrial communities; and - Strategic planning.
-The skills required for RRT members for these types of planning or emergency roles are strategic thinking, flexibility, and organizational problem solving.
+- Broker of information to the larger political, media, and technical communities, also known as stakeholders; - Serving as a filter of information or demands from the political and industrial communities; - Provide planning skills such as strategic thinking, flexibility and organizational problem solving; and - Provide consultation on technical or strategic response actions proposed to the FOSC.